SolidBlock-cn/extshape/UpdateLog-en.md

 ### 3.1.6-beta.4

 - Update to 26.3 snapshot 2.
-    - This mod does not modify the default `block_transformer` item component, but has some special handling in implementation, so that wood blocks in this mod can be correctly stripped.
+    - This mod does not modify the default `block_transformer` item component of axes, but has some special handling in implementation, so that wood blocks in this mod can be correctly stripped.

 ### 3.1.6-beta.3